eosnetworkfoundation/grant-framework/applications/myproject_8BitArcade.md

   - Towards July-August time we will have started to on-board subscription membership through our platform as a result of a targeted advertising campaign and collaborations with relevant gaming guilds.
   - Come September time we will aim to Go LIVE with the platform and subscription for our paid for service.
   - The core team will be attending gaming events in the web2 and web3 space to highlight our offering and promote our platform to an ever growing community of independent game developers.
-  - Our founder regularly participated in Twitter spaces over the subject of gaming to voice our presence and network within the sector.vWe will also be attending some trade shows towards the end of the year.
+  - Our founder regularly participated in Twitter spaces over the subject of gaming to voice our presence and network within the sector.
+We will also be attending some trade shows towards the end of the year.
   - The founder is also currently seeking private funding to help with capital and ensure we have the necessary funds to bootstrap our road map moving forward over the next few years.
+  - Another source of funding we are likely to use is Crowdfunding, a listing on StartEngine or other similar platform is currently being explored by the Founder.
+  - Further increase our network of partnerships within the gaming and web3 space
 - The team's long-term plans and intentions in relation to the project?
   - To be the go to destination for indie game developers in the web2 and web3 space.
   - By the end of year one we would want to be able to host competitions and gaming meets with prize pools in collaboration with other platforms and gaming guilds.
   - In years 2-3 we would like to be in a position to establishing multiple presences in key metaverse projects with an ARCADE and interoperable avatars, this would be an extension to our web-based platform and the next evolution of the project.
-  - In year 4-5 we would like to be ready to franchise our brand and create the first 8Bit Arcade gaming HUB.
+  - In year 4-5 we would like to be ready to franchise our brand and create the first physical 8Bit Arcade gaming HUB in a designated city.
 Then branch our into key metropolitan cities around the globe.

 ## Additional Information